TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 LATEST ON TWITTER

+Check out what our Senior BizDev Manager @mrmistry is saying about @facebook's Newsfeed and where publishers will find the greatest success econtentmag.com/Arti… via @econtentmag twitter.com/blastpr/…

+About 9 hours ago

 Always look forward to discussing important industry topics with @Beet\_TV !
 Thanks for having us. #CES2018 @Requidan twitter.com/Beet\_TV/…

-About 3 days ago
+About 4 days ago

 Thanks @OpenX for a fun happy hour last night at @AriaLV Javier's!
 Great convos with buyers, sellers and everyone in ad tech @Requidan @stephsnowint @Nicole\_Kosar pic.twitter.com/dAcq…

-About 4 days ago
+About 5 days ago

 My week on Twitter : 1 Mention, 29 Mention Reach, 5 Likes, 3 Retweets, 1.61K Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/8PRB…

-About 5 days ago
+About 6 days ago

 Great chat with our friends @IndexExchange at #CES2018 @Requidan @stephsnowint @Nicole\_Kosar @Cosmopolitan\_LV pic.twitter.com/cHsc…

-About 5 days ago

-Our biggest fans this week: @mrmistry, @Requidan, @ShaunaSchatz.
-Thank you! via sumall.com/thankyou?… pic.twitter.com/PrAC…

 About 6 days ago